Evalyn Bostock

 Evalyn Bostock (8 March 1917 - 28 November 1944) was an English-American actress who had lead roles including in the 1935 film The Cowboy Millionaire.

 Personal life

 Evalyn Bostock was the daughter of George William Bostock (born 1883, died 1968) and Gladys Havelock Caslade (born 1883, died 1957).

-She died due to accidental carbon tetrachloride poisoning and was buried in Hollywood Forever Cemetery.
+She died of poisoning due to accidentally drinking carbon tetrachloride, having mistaken it for her drink while working in a photographic darkroom.
+She was buried in Hollywood Forever Cemetery.